 La Toscana faucets were first introduced to North American buyers through Home Depot's World Imports, Inc. (now Barnett handles Home Depot's non-store sales primarily to trade professionals.

-However, the company's association with Home Depot ended in 2017, forcing Panin to strike out on its own without the protection of the Home Depot association.
+However, the company's association with Home Depot ended in 2017, forcing Paini to strike out on its own outside the protection of the Big Orange umbrella.

-Paini already had its own U.S. subsidiary, Paini USA Corporation, formed on August 4, 2004, as a Delaware corporation.
-Its Newfield, New Jersey facility initially provided warranty and parts support for Paini faucets sold by Home Depot and other North American retailers.
+Paini already had its own U.S. subsidiary, Paini USA, formed on August 4, 2004, as a Delaware corporation.
+Its Newfield, New Jersey facility initially provided warranty and parts support for Paini-made store-brand faucets sold by Home Depot and other North American retailers.

 After 2017, it also became the locus of the company's U.S. marketing of La Toscana faucets.[1]

 The Fortis brand is a more recent addition.
-It was originally a private brand sold by Spectrum Brands Holdings, Inc., a company that owns and sells faucets.
+It was originally a private brand sold by Spectrum Brand Holdings, Inc., a company that, at the time, owned and sold faucets.

 Fortis, positioned as Spectrum's upscale designer faucet line, was grouped with Pfister in Spectrum's Hardware and Home Improvement (HHI) division.

-In 2021 the situation then changed again when Spectrum announced it was selling its HHI division to ASSA ABLOY Group, a transaction that is expected to be completed in mid-2023.
+In 2021 the situation changed again when Spectrum announced it was selling its HHI division to ASSA ABLOY Group, a transaction that was completed in mid-2023.
 (See the sidebar for more details.)

 Spectrum Brands Sells HHI to ASSA ABLOY